erpnet/ErpNet.FP/README.md

 }
 ```

-# Try It Now
+# Eager to try?
-Want to try it now?
-Download the ErpNet.FP.Server for your platform:
+You can download the ErpNet.FP.Server for your platform:

 * Windows 32/64 bit - [ErpNet.FP.Server.zip - Windows 32 bit], [ErpNet.FP.Server.zip - Windows 64 bit] -
 Download and unzip the file in a folder.
 Inside the folder you will find two executable files: ErpNet.FP.Win.Manager.exe and ErpNet.FP.Server.exe.